fpco/applied-haskell/README.md

    you have at least version 1.7.
 2. We're going to be using LTS 11.10).
 You may as well install an unnecessarily broad number of packages right off the bat:
-   `stack build --resolver lts-11.10 classy-prelude-yesod lens rio yesod-test foldl`
+   `stack build --resolver lts-11.10 classy-prelude-yesod lens rio yesod-test foldl microlens-platform wai-conduit`
 3. Make sure you can run the script below successfully.
 Save it to a file ending with `.hs` and then run `stack filename.hs`.
 On non-Windows systems, you can also do `chmod +x filename.hs &&